hashicorp/nomad/website/source/docs/drivers/docker.html.md

 * `network_mode` - (Optional) The network mode to be used for the container.
 In order to support userspace networking plugins in Docker 1.9 this accepts any value.
-The default is `bridge`.
+The default is `bridge` for all operating systems but Windows, which defaults to `nat`.
 Other networking modes may not work without additional configuration on the host (which is outside the scope of Nomad).
 Valid values pre-docker 1.9 are `default`, `bridge`, `host`, `none`, or `container:name`.
   See below for more details.

 * `hostname` - (Optional) The hostname to assign to the container.
 When launching more than one of a task (using `count`) with this option set, every